SHEILA TERRY / SCIENCE PHOTO LIBRARY SHEILA TERRY / SCIENCE PHOTO LIBRARY

-Jacques Alexandre Cesar Charles (1746-1823), French chemist, physicist and aeronaut.
-Charles worked on hydrometers, goniometers, heliostats and aerometers.
-He was elected to the French Academy of Sciences.
-In 1787 he formulated Charles's law, one of the basic gas laws.
-However, during his lifetime, Charles was probably better known for making the first-ever flight in a hydrogen balloon on 1st December 1783, together with fellow balloonist Marie-Noel Robert.
-Artwork from 'Aerostation - Aviation' (1911) by French civil engineer Max de Nansouty (1854-1913), part of the 'Les merveilles de la science' series of 1867-1891 by Louis Figuier.
+Jacques Alexandre Cesar Charles (1746-1823), French chemist, physicist and aeronaut, historical artwork.
+A scientist and professor of physics, Charles developed several inventions including the hydrometer and reflecting goniometer, and improved the Gravesand heliostat and Fahrenheit's aerometer.
+He was elected to the French Academy of Sciences and is perhaps best remembered for his formulation in 1787 of Charles's law, one of the basic gas laws.
+However, during his lifetime, Charles was probably better known for making the first-ever flight in a hydrogen balloon on 1st December 1783, together with Marie-Noel Robert.

 Model release not required.
 Property release not required.